asperti/Portrait-Reification/README.md

 # Portrait Reification
-Transforming a portrait into a real face with diffusion models
+### Transforming a portrait into a real face with diffusion models ###

 In this repo you may find an application for the transformation of a painter’s portrait into a real human face; we call this process **portrait reification**.

-The heart of the application is the embedding procedure for generative diffusion models recently introduced in \cite{asperti2022embedding}.
+The heart of the application is the embedding procedure for generative diffusion models recently introduced in [Image Embedding for Denoising Generative Models](https://arxiv.org/abs/2301.07485).
 Since the diffusion model was trained to generate human faces, it will revert the embedding of the portrait into the most likely real approximation of the original subject.